Forest: An area with high density of trees is called a forest. A forest is a system which is composed of plants, animals and microorganisms.

 A typical tree forest is composed of two distinct layers, viz. overstory (or canopy) and understory.
 A tree can be divided into two parts: trunk and branches.
 The branches of a tree make its crown.
 Crowns of several trees (in the forest) make the canopy.
 In dense forests, the canopy looks like the roof of the forest.
 There are many animals and creatures which live only on the canopy, e.g. monkeys.

 Crowns of trees come in various shapes.
 Some common examples are shown in the given figure.

 The lower layer of the forest is called understory.
 It is composed of herbs and shrubs.
 The understory is a different world in itself.
 The understory may not get proper sunlight in dense forests.

+The understory is a treasure of creatures and animals.
 There are many animals and creatures which live only in the understory of a forest.

 Question 1: What is forest?